mzakharo/guelph_hydro_statistics_importer/README.md

-# MyElectricalData Statistics Importer for Home Assistant
+# Guelph Hydro Statistics Importer for Home Assistant

-This Python script retrieves statistics from [MyElectricalData](https://github.com/m4dm4rtig4n/myelectricaldata/)'s cache database and imports them into Home Assistant via the [WebSocket API](https://developers.home-assistant.io/docs/api/websocket/).
+This Python script retrieves statistics from [Guelph Hydro](https://www.guelphhydro.com/) and imports them into Home Assistant via the [WebSocket API](https://developers.home-assistant.io/docs/api/websocket/) and InfluxDB.

 Long Term Statistics will be created in Home Assistant and usable in the Energy Dashboard.

 ## Pre-requisites
 - Python 3.5 or higher
 - A running instance of Home Assistant 2022.10.0 or higher
-- A running instance of MyElectricalData 0.8.13-11 or higher
+- A running instance of InfluxDB OSS 2.0 or higher
-- MyElectricalData must be configured with the cache and hourly details enabled, cf. [wiki](https://github.com/m4dm4rtig4n/myelectricaldata/wiki/03.-Configuration)
 - A Long-lived access token created in Home Assistant

 ## Installation